Instrument Assisted Soft Tissue Mobilization

 Sometimes, but not always.
 There can be a local inflammatory response in a treated area which may leave the skin bruised or red for several days.

 QubeCore Sports & Rehab offers chiropractic services in North Vancouver for a wide range of injuries and conditions.
-To book your chiropractic treatment, please call the clinic or book online with Harry.
+To book your chiropractic treatment, please call the clinic or book online.